KimBergstroem/currency-Converter-PythonApi/README.md

 ---

 ## **Validation**🌎
+All string validation have the ".capitalize()" function to prevent any big or small letter errors.

 ### **Name validation:**
-- 3 or more letters inserted - OK for both names
+- 3 or more letters inserted - OK for user name
-- Only letters - OK for both names
+- Only letters - OK for user name
-- Correct name input - OK for both names
+- Correct name input - OK for user name
-- Numbers instead of letters - OK, gives correct error message
+- Numbers instead of letters A-Z - OK, gives correct error message
 - 2 lettters inserted - OK, gives correct error message
-- Name validation for second name input - OK

-### **First choice validation:**
+### **Main Meny validation:**
-- X - OK
-- Y - OK
+- Chocing 1-4 number: - OK, Takes user to the option entered
+- Trying another number besides the "1-4" - OK, gives correct error message
+- Trying to insert a string instead - OK, gives the correct error message
-- anything else inserted - OK, gives the correct error message
+- Anything else inserted - OK, gives the correct error message

-### **Second choice validation:**
+### **Currency code validation:**
-- X - OK
-- Y - OK
+- If putting the 3 letter code - OK, gives the user the option to exchange the currency and know that this currency code exist
+- If putting interger instead of string value - OK, gives the correct error message
-- anything else inserted - OK, gives the correct error message
+- If putting wrong 3 letters code - OK, gives the correct error message displaying that this code is not an existing currency code

-### **Third choice validation:**
-- X - OK
-- Y - OK
-- anything else inserted - OK, gives the correct error message
+- Anything else inserted - OK, gives the correct error message

 ---